fix8mt/fiber/README.md

 </p>

 # f8fiber
-### C++17 fiber similar to `boost::fiber`, header-only / x86_64 / Linux only / stackful / built-in scheduler
+### A novel C++17 fiber implementation with some ideas from `boost::fiber`, header-only / x86_64 / Linux only / stackful / built-in scheduler

 ------------------------------------------------------------------------
 ## Introduction
-This is novel fiber implementation, with some ideas from boost::fiber.
+This is a novel fiber implementation, with some ideas from boost::fiber.
 - **x86_64 Linux only**
 - single _header-only_
 - auto cleanup - fiber will be removed when it goes out of scope without needing it to 'return'
-- implemented with inline assembly
+- context switch implemented with inline assembly
 - `std::bind` can be omitted with args forwarded by ctor
 - exception safe - all exceptions can be captured by a `std::exception_ptr` within the fiber, and can be rethrown by the caller
-- simplified API, rvalue and lvalue resume()
 - fiber printer
 - supports any callable object
 - built-in scheduler